 We are an FDA Registered Company, and our TShellz Wrap, also known as a Circulatory Boost Wrap, is an FDA Registered Medical Device suitable for use in hospitals and therapeutic clinics.
 Since it is deemed safe for patients to use themselves, the TShellz Wrap can be used for home treatment.

 Since you are reading this, you probably know that serious meniscus injuries do not just disappear.
 Over time, they usually wreak havoc on other joints in the body due to lack of movement and over-compensation.
 Recovery takes a longer time for such chronic (long term) injuries, but proper healing is essential to regain strength and get you back to the activities you enjoy.

 The longer your injury endures, the greater the risk of running into serious overcompensation injuries.

 Anyone in need of rapid recovery and complete healing must consider a comprehensive treatment plan that includes an effective means to minimize swelling and inflammation yet also stimulate healing and tissue elasticity.
 We have found no better set of tools that can be used at home than this:

-We believe the use of T•Shellz Wraps® for effective treatment of soft tissue injuries is one of the most under-utilized home treatment options available on the market today.
-We have thousands of customers that have tried many options out there and have been amazed at how effective and fast T•Shellz treatments can accelerate the body's recovery of soft tissue injuries.
+We believe the use of TShellz® Circulatory Boost Wraps for boosting blood flow to soft tissue in the area of application is one of the most under-utilized home treatment options available on the market today.
+We have client after client that have tried many options out there and have been amazed at how effective and fast the TShellz Wrap treatment helped relieve their pain while increasing blood flow in the knee.

 Product Advisors are available 9:00 am to 5:00 pm Eastern Standard Time Monday to Friday.